huangli712/ACFlow/docs/src/index.md

 # ACFlow

-*A full-fledged analytic continuation toolkit in Julia*
+*A full-fledged analytic continuation toolkit in Julia.*

 !!! note